-Proof of your identity, such as
+Proof of your identity (ID), such as

-You must submit one of the following, dated within the last 12 months
+Proof of your address – you must submit one of the following, dated within the last 12 months

 Most car parks provide dedicated parking bays for blue badge holders.
 You should always check the display boards for pricing.
 Blue badges are sometimes not recognised in private car parks.

 On-street parking is free.
 You may also be exempt from limited parking times and can park for up to three hours on yellow lines (except where restrictions are indicated).
 You must display the parking clock showing the time you arrived.
 Please, always check local signs for information.